lafolle/miky/README.md

-Android app to make your touchscreen a touchpad
+Android app to make your smart phone's touchpad a mousepad
 ===============================================